 And yeah, maybe someone other than Courtney Cox could have brought a more authentic representation to the table, but the other half is most definitely the writing.
 We see Ross explicitly mention buying Hanukkah gifts and teaching his son, Ben, about the Jewish faith.
 Yes, it’s relegated to Hanukkah.
 (There are other holidays that matter to us a lot more, you know.
-Hanukkah is kind of a joke.)
+Hanukkah is kind of not all that important.)
 But still, it’s something.
 For Monica?
 Apparently her immaculately decorated Christmas tree is a standing tradition, and the role Judaism would play in her children’s lives with Chandler Bing wasn’t even worthy of a conversation.
 We just…knew she was Jewish because we were told.
 And she was the sister of Ross, who seemed pretty Jewish.

 Adding insult to injury, there was a character that is the epitome of a JAP (Jewish American Princess): last name Green, super spoiled and materialistic, got a nose job for her 16th birthday, had a father who worked as a doctor and habitually stiffed servers on tips at restaurants, called her grandmother “Bubbe”, was from Long Island… Do I really need to keep going?

 But yet Rachel was just, not Jewish.
 And yeah, I am the person who just said that Jewishness is more than asserting things around the holidays, and when there’s good coding Jews can still pick up on it without the character mentioning anything.
 But if you’re giving us a character who explicitly celebrates Christmas despite living up to every stereotype, an explanation might be in order?
 Even if it’s like “oh hey Rachel just likes Christmas shit because she’s a spoiled JAP”?
-Literally anything other than just the writers telling us she’s Jewish (and apparently ‘more of a Jew’ than Ross and Monica…) later?
+Literally anything other than just the writers telling us she’s Jewish (and apparently ‘more of a Jew’ than Ross and Monica…what?) later?